ErebusAJ/budget-breezer-web/README.md

-# 💰 Budget Breezer – Expense Manager Web App
+# 💰 Budget Breezer – Expense Manager Mobile App

 Welcome to **Budget Breezer**, a simple and efficient expense manager designed to help you track your spending, manage budgets, and gain better financial clarity.

-This project is a part of my personal development journey, built using modern web technologies with a focus on performance and usability.
+This project is a part of my personal development journey, built using modern App, Backend and DevOps technologies with a focus on performance and usability.

 ## 🚀 Live Demo